containerize-com/blog.containerize.com/content/Containerize.Blog/2023-03-31-top-5-frameworks-for-node-js-in-the-year-2023.js/index.md

 [Nestjs][7] is one the most popular backend frameworks in JavaScript.
 It is widely used to build scalable business applications.
 Further, this Node.js framework offers support for TypeScript and its architecture is inspired by Angular.
 In addition, Nestjs leverages the feature of Expressjs and is highly extensible as it offers integrations with third-party libraries.

 This JavaScript framework offers rich scaffolding options.
-Moreover, you can create a project by sampling the running command in the terminal.
+Moreover, you can create a project simply by running the command in the terminal.
 Above all, it is fast, efficient and makes your code maintainable.
 However, you can achieve abstraction and a modular approach to building applications.
 There are a number of modules available in its library pool to configure databases, ORM, and more.

 So, you can install this Node.js framework by running the following command in the terminal:
 ```